alaminzju/eQTLQC/README.md

 # readme
 A Tool.config file is necessary to run this tool!

 This tool is mostly wrote in R3.5 and Python3.7, please make sure it can run on your enviroment.

-Before analysis, you can run a script to install dependence by running:
+Before use this QC tool, run a script to install dependence by running:
 ```
 Rscript dependence.R
 ```

-The Tool.config file is actually a *json* with **one** object “config", which include two object "transcriptome" and "genotyping".
+The Tool.config file is actually a *json* with one object “config", which include two object "transcriptome" and "genotyping".
 In both transcriptome and genotyping, the first key is **"usage"** which represent if this part is used or not.
 For example, if the usage in transcriptome is "FALSE" and in genotyping is "TRUE" then the tool will only run the genotyping part, all parameter in transcriptome is ignored.

 The details of each parameters are listed below.
 ## Transcriptome

 ### Create TPM
-If **usage** in transcriptome is TRUE *(or true, T, t)*, you need to select input data type including **fastq, bam, readcounts and TPM matrix** by assigning the corresponding values.
+If **usage** in transcriptome is TRUE *(or true, T, t)*, you need to select input data type including **fastq, bam, readcounts and TPM(FPKM/RPKM) matrix** by assigning the corresponding values.
 Note that if the input is a readcounts file, a gene length file is also needed.

-If input files is fastq or bam, one(or two if fastq is paried-end)file(s) only represent one individual, so you have to put all files in one directory and sent the directory to the parameter.
+If input files are fastq or bam, one(or two if fastq is paried-end)file(s) only represent one individual, you have to put all files in one directory and set the parameter *fastq* or  *bam* in the config file as the directory.

 *e.g. "fastq":"/home/Document/experiment/" means all fastq files are in this directory.
 So does the "bam"*